Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops

-Here we are concerned with a theoretical account of the rotation of interacting polar molecules.
-The energy spectrum of two rotating and interacting diatomic molecules has been studied in harmonic traps~\cite{micheli_cold_2007,gorecki_electric_2017,dawid_two_2018,dawid_magnetic_2020} and, very recently, in optical tweezers~\cite{sroczynska_controlling_2022}.
-Similarly, in many-body scenarios, there have been efforts to include rotational excitations of diatomic molecules in lattice models~\cite{wall_emergent_2009,gorshkov_tunable_2011,wall_simulating_2013,wall_realizing_2015}.
-However, most works on dipolar gases neglect the effect of rotation, as they either consider magnetic atoms or are motivated by the use of strong electric fields polarising the molecules in a single rotating state~\cite{lahaye_physics_2009}.
-On the other hand, proposed applications of polar molecules to quantum computation rely on the control of rotational excitations~\cite{wei_entanglement_2011,ni_dipolar_2018}, and thus a good understanding of the behaviour of interacting rotating molecules is necessary for building robust molecular quantum computing platforms.
+Here we are concerned with a theoretical account of the rotation of interacting polar molecules, which could be probed by examining collisions between molecules.
+A variety of rotational properties in collisions between ultracold molecules have been studied in the past decade, mostly for diatomic molecules~\cite{micheli_cold_2007,julienne_universal_2011,byrd_controllable_2012,lepers_long-range_2013,wang_tuning_2015,lassabliere_controlling_2018,karman_microwave_2018, xie_optical_2020,walraven_rotational-state_2024}, but also triatomic ones~\cite{augustovicova_ultracold_2019}.
+In particular, the potential-energy curves of two interacting and rotating polar molecules have been examined in Refs.~\cite{micheli_cold_2007,lepers_long-range_2013,augustovicova_ultracold_2019,walraven_rotational-state_2024}, while the polarization has been studied in Ref.~\cite{lepers_long-range_2013}.
+Rotational properties of diatomic molecules have also been studied in harmonic traps~\cite{micheli_cold_2007,gorecki_electric_2017,dawid_two_2018,dawid_magnetic_2020} and, very recently, in optical tweezers~\cite{sroczynska_controlling_2022}.
+Similarly, in many-body lattice scenarios, there have been efforts to include rotational excitations of diatomic molecules in Hubbard-like Hamiltonians~\cite{wall_emergent_2009,herrera_tunable_2011,wall_simulating_2013,wall_realizing_2015}, as well as in the construction of spin models of polar molecules~\cite{wall_realizing_2015,gorshkov_tunable_2011}.
+However, most works on dipolar gases neglect the effect of rotation, as they either consider magnetic atoms or are motivated by the use of strong electric fields polarizing the molecules in a single rotating state~\cite{lahaye_physics_2009}.
+Therefore, a good understanding of the role of molecular rotation in inter-molecular interactions is essential for future studies of molecular gases~\cite{micheli_cold_2007,walraven_rotational-state_2024}.
+In addition, proposed applications of polar molecules to quantum computation rely on the control of rotational excitations~\cite{wei_entanglement_2011,ni_dipolar_2018}, and thus a good understanding of the behavior of interacting rotating molecules is necessary for building robust molecular quantum computing platforms.